edubart/lpegrex/README.md

 language compiler, you can see the complete syntax defined in a single PEG grammar [in this file](https://github.com/edubart/nelua-lang/blob/master/nelua/syntaxdefs.lua).

+## Try it online

+You can test and prototype grammars with LPegRex live in the browser using the cool [lua-wasm-playground](https://mingodad.github.io/lua-wasm-playground/) tool created by [@mingodad](https://github.com/mingodad/lua-wasm-playground).
+There are C11 and Lua parsers as examples there.

 ## Tests

 Most LPeg/LPegLabel tests where migrated into `tests/lpegrex-test.lua`